Financial-Times/tapper/README.md

 If a trace is not terminated by an API call, Tapper will time-out after a pre-determined time since the last API operation (`:ttl` option on trace creation, default 30s), and terminate the trace as if `Tapper.finish/1` was called.
 This will also happen if the client process exits before finishing the trace.

-If the API client registers asynchronous spans, and exits before they have finished, it should call `finish/1` passing the `async: true` option (TODO async currently does nothing); async spans should be closed by their processes calling `finish_span/2`, otherwise they will eventually be terminated by the TTL behaviour.
+If the API client registers asynchronous spans, and exits before they have finished, it should call `finish/1` passing the `async: true` option; async spans should be closed by their processes calling `finish_span/2`, otherwise they will eventually be terminated by the TTL behaviour.

 The API client is not effected by the termination, normally or otherwise, of a trace-server, and the trace-server is likewise isolated from the API client, i.e. there is a separate supervision tree.
 Thus if the API client crashes, then the span can still be reported.
 The trace-server monitors the API client process for abnormal termination, and annotates the trace with an error (TODO monitoring).